mickvangelderen/checko/source/readme.md

 | isArray(value)     | expectArray(value)           |

 All files in [exports/](exports/) can be directly included.
 Implementations for each predicate and assertion can be found there.
 Examples are shown in the accompanying `.test.js`.

-I've refrained from using ES2015 modules because the code it transpiles to a lot harder to read.

 Due to the simple nature of this package (except for the `isDeepEqual(expected, value)` implementation) there is no further documentation.
 If this is a problem, please let me know.